 Question:

-Can I use a Timbren Axle-Less Suspension for our 20′ tiny home trailer?
+Can I use a Timbren Axle-Less Suspension for the tiny home trailer?

 Answer: I do NOT recommend using independent suspension of any style in a tandem or triple axle situation.
 The axles need to share the load.
-Do you want the technical data to back this up?
-Here’s the article with illustrations and explanation about why that’s a bad idea.
-The article specifically talks about torsion axles, but the exact same is true for the Timbren Axle-Less (and every other independent trailer suspension style).
+Here is the article with the technical information – illustrations and explanation – about why that is a bad idea.
+The article specifically talks about torsion axles, but the exact same is true for every other independent trailer suspension – including the Timbren Axle-Less style.

 Question:

-Hi, I am interested in the walking beam trailer suspension, but also looking to use the Timbren axle-less suspension.
+Hi, I like the walking beam trailer suspension, but also looking to use the Timbren axle-less suspension.
 Would the torsion effect from removing the axles affect functionality or create other issues?

 Question: